grantukas/SmartMirror/README.md

 ## Summary of the SmartMirror project
 The goal of this project is to create a simple, Python-based smart mirror.
 We chose to design a smart mirror because it can be more seamlessly integrated within a home, as opposed to a smart speaker, and still has the same functionality along with the added benefits of a GUI.

 To use the SmartMirror, you only need to run the SmartMirror.py code.
 There are libraries that need to be installed and settings that can be customized before running.
 A comprehensive build guide is below.
+Please be sure to run the code using Python 3.

 ### Python libraries to install before running
 There are a number of libraries that must be installed in order to run the SmartMirror.
 The libraries to install are as follows: